SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-use-connection-strings/rule.md

 - know-the-right-way-to-define-a-connection-string

 ---

-Accessing your application configuration and secret values is easily done via the `IConfiguration` interface (from `Microsoft.Extensions.Configuration.Abstractions`).

-However, this convenience can lead you down the path of loosely typed secret handling (everything is a `string`) and can cause maintenance overhead.
-This is bad!

 There are 2 type of connection strings.
 The first contains only address type information without authorization secrets.
 These can use all of the simpler methods of storing configuration as none of this data is secret.